CLICK HERE for our stadium seating plan to help you choose where to sit at Sophia Gardens on a match day

 For details of the regular inter-city and high-speed trains that run between Cardiff and all major towns and cities including London, Bristol, Birmingham and Swansea, please visit: www.nationalrail.co.uk

-Regular high-speed coaches leave from Cardiff from most major locations in the UK.
-Please visit www.nationalexpress.com for further information.
+Regular high-speed coaches leave for Cardiff from many major locations in the UK – the National Express terminus is in Sophia Gardens, just a few minutes walk from our stadium.
+Please visit https://www.nationalexpress.com/en for further information.

 From LondonTravel time is approximately 3 hours via the M4 Westbound.From BirminghamTravel time is approximately 2.5 hours via M5 Southbound and then the M4 Westbound.From the EastExit the M4 at Junction 29 and follow the A48M towards Llandaff.
 Join Cardiff Road.
 The stadium is situated off Sophia Close which is on Cathedral Road.From the WestExit the M4 at Juntion 33.
 Follow the A4232 for 6.2 miles and exit on the slip road onto Leckwith Road.
 Follow the A4161 and then turn left onto Cathedral Road (A4119).
 Turn right onto Sophia Close where the Stadium is situated.Satellite Navigation UsersEnter postcode as CF11 9XR providing parking has been pre-arranged.